 Given that it was so difficult for women to express their sexuality and sexual desire at that point in time, and given all the shit the band faced, it begs the question of how and why they did succeed?
 The documentary, I don’t think gets anywhere close to beginning to answer that, sadly.
 It does make me wonder, yet again, about how the pre-existing intimacy that members shared with The Clash and The Sex Pistols was central to this.
 Without the invitation to go on tour with The Clash would The Slits ever have made it?
 Then I’m wondering wouldn’t it have been useful for the documentary to have gone into the attitude of The Clash for example towards The Slits?
 Was it the case that progressive attitudes shown by males in the punk movement helped a group of women do what The Slits did?

-The documentary is OK, but its not brilliant.
+The documentary is OK, but not brilliant.
 In some ways the documentary is in two halves, the first half charting the formation and whirlwind success of the band between 1977 and 1981.
-Here I think people who are well read on The Slits are unlikely to learn much new, although in the second half the documentary does bring the story up to date, by accounting for what happened when Ari Up reformed the band in 2005, leading up to her death in 2010.
+Here I think people who are well read on The Slits are unlikely to learn much new.
+The second half does bring the story up to date by accounting for what happened when Ari Up reformed the band in 2005, leading up to her death in 2010.

 DVD release 20.04.18